atuyabirisi/gallery/README.md

 ### Project Overview

-This project focused on building a Jenkins Declarative Pipeline to automate the deployment of a Node.js application to Render, integrated with MongoDB Atlas, tests, Slack notifications, and Git version control.
-The work was structured into four milestones, each adding new capabilities to the pipeline.
+This project focuses on building a Jenkins Declarative Pipeline to automate the deployment of a Node.js application to Render, integrated with MongoDB Atlas, automated testing, Slack notifications, and Git version control.

-In addition to Jenkins, I also demonstrated core Git workflows, including:
+By connecting Jenkins to Slack, the team receives instant notifications on build successes or failures — promoting faster collaboration and quicker issue resolution.

+### Highlights

-- Forking and cloning a repository.
+- Automates builds and deployments using Jenkins

-- Adding changes to the staging area.

-- Committing with meaningful messages.
+- Integrates Slack for real-time pipeline notifications (success/failure).

-- Pushing changes to GitHub to trigger the Jenkins pipeline.
+- Configures Github webhook to trigger the Jenkins pipeline on every push

-Once the pipeline completed successfully, the deployment on Render was automatically updated, ensuring continuous delivery.

-#### Features

-- Upload images
-- View uploaded images
-- Server-side rendering using EJS

----

-#### Required
+- Uses ngrok to expose Jenkins running locally (Github webhooks require live urls)
+- Implements continuous delivery with automatic updates to the Render deployment once the pipeline runs successfully

+#### Requirements to Run Project Locally

 - Node.js v18+
 - npm
-- MongoDB Atlas or local MongoDB instance
+- Database MongoDB Atlas
+- Jenkins (running as a container)
+- ngrok - for generating a public URL for Github webhooks
+- Github webhook configured to point to the Jenkins server(using the Jenkins public URL).
+- Slack integration with Jenkins

 ---

-#### Setup
+#### Setup Instructions

+Follow the following steps to run this project locally

 1. **Fork** the repository to your Github account.